ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-e breeze, as he headed for the • nearest
-woods.

 1. Never inquire thou of the editor for
 the news; for behold, it is his duty at the
 appointed time to give it unto thee with­